 Farm records keeping is an activity most farmers try to avoid.
 They say it is time-consuming and that they do not have the time for it.
 So they ignore the activity of records keeping.
 However, farm records keeping is a very important task in farming.
 If you plan to be a prominent farmer with productive farms, you cannot avoid record keeping in your daily farming endeavours.
 Knowledge acquired from keeping good farm records in priceless.

 In this post, we give farmers reasons to be very particular about records keeping.

 A requirement for support by lenders, agencies, etc.

 Lenders, government agencies, insurance companies and many other bodies demand good records before providing help to farmers.
-Extension Agents of Agricultural Agencies sometimes require good records kept by farmers to be able to give them good technical advice on their farms.
-Financial institution and other lenders would require good records of the farm’s income and expenditure before giving out loan facilities to farmers.
+Extension Agents of Agricultural Agencies sometimes need good records kept by farmers to be able to give them good technical advice on their farms.
+Financial institution and other lenders would need good records of the farm’s income and expenditure before giving out loan facilities to farmers.

 Better farm planning and forecasting

-Farming is a business and good farm records keeping helps the farmer to plan and do a realistic forecasting.
+Farming is a business and good farm records keeping helps the farmer to plan and do realistic forecasting.
 Records keeping provides valuable information on the methods that work and why others did not.
-In budgeting, the farmer can better predict price changes of inputs and produce from expenditure and sales records kept from previous seasons.
-The farmer can determine how much is required for farm expansion from good farm records.
+In budgeting, the farmer can better predict price changes of inputs and produce from expenditure and sales records kept from earlier seasons.
+The farmer can decide how much is required for farm expansion from good farm records.

 Better prediction of rainfall and weather patterns

-Records on rainfall incidence and amount over a period of time is very relevant.
+Records on rainfall incidence and amount over a period is very relevant.
 A farmer, from the records, decides when to plant and when to carry out other activities on the farm.
 More so, farmers who depend solely on rainfall, use these records as a guide throughout the farming season.
 Besides, temperature changes also have significant effects on plants, especially at tender stages.
 It is, therefore, important for farmers to have a fair idea on temperature changes at certain times in the season.
-We advise farmers keep a simple rain gauge and thermometer for the measurements of rainfall amount and temperature respectively.
+We advise farmers to keep a simple rain gauge and thermometer for the measurements of rainfall amount and temperature.

 Track income and expenditure